How to Score Cheap Concert Tickets

 But if you live near the venue and can keep your calendar clear that night, waiting until the last minute can be a great opportunity to get cheap tickets.

-You can also try aggregator sites, like Ticketwood, which scans the web for the best deals from several resale sites at once.
+You can also try aggregator sites, such as Ticketwood, which scan the web for the best deals from several resale sites at once.

 Other Ways to Get Cheap Concert Tickets

-Even if you didn’t beat the bots, there’s other ways to get cheap concert tickets — if you’re willing to get creative.
+Even if you didn’t beat the bots, there are other ways to get cheap concert tickets — if you’re willing to get creative.

 Go for the Cheap Seats in Cheap Cities